martel-innovate/join-fiware-lab-guide/docs/node-connection/fiware-lab.md

-# Connecting your Node to FIWARE Lab
+# Connecting your node to FIWARE Lab

-This section describe how to connect a node to FIWARE Lab
+This section describes how to connect a node to FIWARE Lab